 Pale shades of paint brighten an area and make it look larger.
 The white in these shades reflects light to brighten dark hallways and rooms.
 This is especially useful for rooms with a northern exposure, which receive the least sunlight.
 White ceilings seem higher that non-white ceilings.

 Dark colours make a room cozy and intimate.
 These colours usually are used in quiet places such as studies and dens.
 Dark colours also can disguise architectural faults such as uneven walls.
+You can see how to do that on this site

 Blues, violets, greens and grays in a variety of tints and shades provide a cool and serene feeling to a room.
 Reds, oranges and yellows warm a room.